North Shore Senior Healthcare Resource Center Frequently Asked Questions (FAQs)

 The OEPI is continuous for eligible individuals who meet the definition of “institutionalized” to enroll in or disenroll from a Medicare Advantage Special Needs Plan for institutionalized individuals.

 The ICEP for an MA enrollment election will often revolve around an individual’s 65th birthday or the 25th month of disability.
 It is always associated with one’s entitlement to both Medicare Part A and Part B. This period begins three months immediately before the individual’s first entitlement to both Medicare Part A and Part B and ends on the last day of the month preceding entitlement to both Part A and Part B or the last day of the individual’s Part B initial enrollment period (whichever date comes last).

 Example: Mr. Young’s 65th birthday is June 20, 2020.
 He is eligible for Medicare Part A and Part B beginning June 1, 2020 and has decided to enroll in Part B beginning on June 1.
 His ICEP begins on March 1, 2020 and ends on September 30, 2020.

 An eligible individual may enroll in an MA plan.

 An individual may also choose an MA-PD when the IEP and ICEP occur at the same time.

 The individual can make one enrollment choice under the ICEP.
 Once enrollment is effective, the ICEP is used.

-6) When Can I enroll in a prescription Medicare plan?
+6) When Can I enroll in a prescription drug plan (PDP)?

 Enrollment Periods for Part D (prescription plan) Initial Enrollment Period (IEP) begins 3 months before the month an individual meets the eligibility requirements for Part B, and ends 3 months after the month of eligibility.